 Child's first name

 Child's last name

-Gender (optional) Male Female G
+Gender (optional) ☐ Male ☐ Female ☐

 Date of birth

 What is the main language spoken at home?

-Has this child already attended a □ 3-Year-Old
+Has this child already attended a kindergarten program? ☐ 3-Year-Old

+☐ 4-Year-Old

-kindergarten program? □ 4-Year-Old
+□ No

-Are this child's immunisations up to
+Are this child's immunisations up to ☐ Yes

 date?
-Your child must be fully vaccinated by the time they attend
+Your child must be fully vaccinated by the time they attend □No

-kindergarten under the No Jab No If you have answered no, please visit a health professional or Maternal and Child Health nurse to organise your immunisations before the

-Play law. kindergarten year begins.
-Evidence of up-to-date immunisation must be

-- , - provided within two months of commencing kindergarten.
+kindergarten under the No Jab No Play law.
+If you have answered no, please visit a health professional or Maternal and Child Health nurse to organise your immunisations before the kindergarten year begins.
+Evidence of up-to-date immunisation must be provided within two months of commencing kindergarten.

-Is this child Aboriginal or Torres □ Yes, Aboriginal
+Is this child Aboriginal or Torres Strait ☐ Yes, Aboriginal

-Strait Islander?
-Yes, Torres Strait Islander
+Islander? ☐ Yes, Torres Strait Islander

-Yes, Aboriginal and Torres Strait Islander
+☐ Yes, Aboriginal and Torres Strait Islander

+□ No

-Is the child a triplet or quadruplet? □ Yes □ No
+Is the child a triplet or quadruplet? □ Yes

+□ No

-Does the child meet any of the □ No □ Known to Child Protection
+Does the child meet any of the following criteria? ☐ Known to Child Protection

-following criteria? □ From refugee and asylum seeker backgrounds
+☐ From refugee and asylum seeker backgrounds

-Is in Out of Home Care
+\square Is in Out of Home Care

-Been referred by a Maternal and Child Health nurse, Child Protection,

-Early Childhood Learning Advisor, Child FIRST, Orange Door Integrated

-Family Services or Services Connect
+☐ Been referred by a Maternal and Child Health nurse, Child Protection, Early Childhood Learning Advisor, Child FIRST, Orange Door Integrated Family Services or Services Connect

-A child or parent holds a Commonwealth Health Care Card, Pensioner

-Concession Card, Veteran's Affairs Card
+☐ A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card

-Does the child require any 🗆 No

-additional support due to a □ Yes
+Does the child require any additional support due to a disability including □ No

-disability including intellectual, sensory or physical impairment?
-If yes, please provide details: An Immunisation History Statement is not requ ired for this application form but will be requested when the child enrols with the kindergarten.
+intellectual, sensory or physical ☐ Yes

+impairment?
+If yes, please provide details:

+^{} An Immunisation History Statement is not required for this application form but will be requested when the child enrols with the kindergarten.